huteri/huteri.github.io/_posts/2019-09-13-decoder-failed-to-init-exoplayer-in-viewpager.markdown

         at android.os.HandlerThread.run(HandlerThread.java:65)
 ```

-As for my google pixel will throw `Decoder init failed: OMX.qcom.video.decoder.avc...`

-To solve this, track how many initialization happened in the app and how many times it released.

-Filter the logcat by `ExoPlayerImpl` will give result like this
+To solve this, we have to track how many initializations happens and releases.
+The simple way to do this is to filter the logcat by `ExoPlayerImpl`

 ```
 Init b27c0c5 [ExoPlayerLib/2.10.4] [taimen, Pixel 2 XL, Google, 29]